Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Blind Over-the-Air Federated Learning

 It has been well established, both theoretically and empirically, that electromagnetic interference in wireless systems often follows a heavy-tailed distribution~\cite{tailtheory, tailexperiment}.
 To capture this behavior, the interference can be modeled using the symmetric $\alpha$-stable distribution, defined below.

 \textit{Definition:} A random variable $\xi$ is said to follow a symmetric $\alpha$-stable distribution if its characteristic function is given by

-where $\delta > 0$ is the scale parameter and $\alpha \in (0, 2]$ is the tail index.
-As shown in Fig. 2, smaller values of $\alpha$ correspond to heavier tails.
-If $\alpha = 1$, the distribution reduces to Cauchy and when $\alpha = 2$, it reduces to Gaussian.
+{where $\delta > 0$ is the scale parameter and $\alpha \in (0,2]$ is the tail index.
+The tail index controls the impulsiveness of the interference: $\alpha=2$ corresponds to the Gaussian case, $\alpha=1$ corresponds to the Cauchy case, and smaller values of $\alpha$ represent heavier-tailed interference.}

 \textbf{Aggregation:} The aggregated signal without any post-processing is estimated as

 which is equal to

 Here, the desired aggregation function is not explicitly defined; instead, the actual outcome, including all its imperfections, is regarded as the imposed aggregation function.